spack/spack/lib/spack/docs/tutorial_basics.rst

   [+] /home/ubuntu/test/spack/opt/spack/linux-ubuntu16.04-x86_64/gcc-5.4.0/trilinos-12.12.1-istwe3b43b7etgtrhcuzjem3p5gonc6h

 Now we're starting to see the power of Spack.
-Trilinos has 11 top level dependecies, many of which have dependencies of their own.
-Installing more complex packages can take days or weeks even for an experienced user.
-Although we've done a binary installation for the tutorial, a source installation of trilinos using Spack takes about 3 hours (depending on the system), but only 20 seconds of programmer time.
+Trilinos has 11 top level dependencies, many of which have dependencies of their own.
+Installing more complex packages can take days or weeks, even for an experienced user.
+Although we've done a binary installation for the tutorial, a source installation of Trilinos using Spack takes about three hours (depending on the system), but only 20 seconds of programmer time.

 Spack manages constistency of the entire DAG.
-Every MPI dependency will be satisfied by the same configuration of MPI, etc. If we install ``trilinos`` again specifying a dependency on our previous HDF5 built with ``mpich``:
+Every MPI dependency will be satisfied by the same configuration of MPI, etc. We can install ``trilinos`` again, specifying a dependency on our previous HDF5 built with ``mpich``:

 .. code-block:: console